Reward-Forcing: Autoregressive Video Generation with Reward Feedback: Limitations

 \section{Limitations}

-Although our method demonstrates competitive performances compared to baseline methods, video inherently possesses more dimensions of judgement than images.
-Our work is purely based on open-sourced reward models, users are recommended to choose the ones that best suit their needs when applying our method to downstream tasks.
-Our method provides an alternative approach to convert bidirectional teacher models into autoregressive student models.
-Since standard bidirectional video diffusion models already offer robust guidance, we did not apply our methods to regular models, an avenue we intend to investigate further in future work.
-Additionally, owing to the limited teacher supervision, we observe some inconsistency in certain videos, which can potentially be addressed with stronger reward models. {
+Although our method demonstrates competitive performance relative to baseline approaches, video generation inherently involves more complex and multi-dimensional judgments than image generation.
+Our framework relies entirely on open-source reward models, and users may select reward functions that best suit their downstream applications.
+We propose an alternative pathway for converting bidirectional teacher models into autoregressive student models; however, since bidirectional video diffusion models already provide strong guidance, we do not apply our method to standard non-autoregressive settings, which we leave for future work.
+Due to limited teacher supervision, we observe occasional inconsistencies in generated videos, which could potentially be mitigated by stronger or more expressive reward models.
+From a practical standpoint, improving the stability and efficiency of reward-based training for large-scale video models—through better optimization strategies, variance reduction, and scalable reward modeling—remains an important direction for future research.